sparkspay/sparks/README.md

 ----------------

-For more information, as well as an immediately usable, binary version of the Dash Core software, see https://www.sparks.org/downloads/.
+For more information, as well as an immediately usable, binary version of the Sparks Core software, see https://www.sparks.org/downloads/.

 License
 -------